Census Dots

 Native American/Other

-Of the 1,082 places in Missouri, King City is the 400th most populous.
+King City is ranked the 411th most populous place in Missouri, out of 1,082 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+King City was ranked the 400th most populous place in the 2020 Census.

 King City's White Population